JoanChirinos/JoansStuff/README.md

 A Java program for editing csv files.
 Warns user if file seems too large to print.
 Simply compile and run to use.
 Utilizes jutils.CSVRW

+## ScrabbleCheats/ScrabbleSolver.py
+A Python program that uses the official Scrabble dictionary (as of 2016) to suggest words.
+Returns all possible word combinations, sorted by most points to fewest
+To use the program, type "python path/to/ScrabbleSolver.py dict.txt
+<(optional) letter to start with> <letters you have> <(optional) letter to end
+with>
+For example, if your rack contained "exkeped" and you wanted to start with the letter "d", you would type "python path/to/ScrabbleSolver.py dict.txt d exkeped"
+Note that dict.txt could be updated with a new dictionary in the form "<word1>\n<word2>\n<word3>\n..."

 ## TestChoices
 A Java program that  tests whether one should pick random answers or stick with one answer while guessing on a test